A Guide to the 7 Wonders of the Ancient World

 The Hanging Gardens of Babylon (Iraq, though debated)

-The Hanging Gardens of Babylon are among the most mysterious of the Wonders of the Ancient World, as their existence remains a topic of historical debate.
-Believed to have been constructed around 600 BCE by King Nebuchadnezzar II to please his wife, Queen Amytis, the gardens allegedly featured terraced greenery, exotic plants, and flowing water resembling a lush paradise.
-However, no archaeological evidence has been found in Babylon, leading some scholars to speculate that they may have been located elsewhere or existed only in legend.
+The Hanging Gardens of Babylon are among the most enigmatic of the Wonders of the Ancient World, as their existence remains a matter of debate among historians.
+They are thought to have been built around 600 BCE by King Nebuchadnezzar II for his wife, Queen Amytis, who was homesick for the green hills and valleys of her homeland.
+The gardens are said to have been a paradise on earth, with lush vegetation, exotic plants, and streams of water cascading down terraces.

 The Temple of Artemis at Ephesus (Turkey)

-The Temple of Artemis at Ephesus, built around 550 BCE, was a grand tribute to the Greek goddess of hunting, nature, and fertility.
-Considered one of the most magnificent of the Wonders of the Ancient World, it featured more than 100 marble columns towering over 18 meters (60 feet) high and elaborate sculptures adorning its walls.
-Located near the modern-day city of Selçuk, Turkey, the temple was not only a religious sanctuary but also a cultural and commercial hub of the ancient world.
+The Temple of Artemis, constructed near the city of Selçuk (present-day Turkey) about 550 BCE, was a Greek temple dedicated to Artemis, goddess of the hunt, wilderness, and fertility.
+One of the most extensive and most beautiful of the Wonders of the Ancient World, it was supported by more than 100 marble columns, each over 18 meters (60 feet) tall, and featured intricate sculptures on its walls.
+In addition to its religious significance, the Temple of Artemis was a cultural and economic center, attracting visitors from across the Mediterranean.

 Behind the Mosque is the “Citadel of Ayasuluk”, a 6th-century Byzantine castle. / Roy Egloff, CC BY-SA 4.0, via Wikimedia Commons